-Google Maps for Android is more amazing than we tend to give it credit for.
-Our phones have replaced those chunky, expensive dedicated navigation devices thanks to Google Maps.
+Google Maps for Android is more amazing than we give it credit for.
+Our phones have replaced expensive dedicated navigation devices thanks to Google Maps.
 We can find our way pretty much anywhere with ease.

-But as Google Maps has grown over the years, so have its features, and there might be some tricks hiding just under the surface that you never ran into that’ll change the way you navigate.
+But as Google Maps has grown over the years, so have its features.
+Thus, there might be some tricks hiding under the surface that’ll change the way you navigate.

-This feature actually hasn’t made it into Google Maps yet, but you can add it by downloading Velociraptor – Map Speed Limit from the Play Store.
+This feature actually hasn’t made it into Google Maps yet, but you can add it by downloading Velociraptor from the Play Store.
 Simply download the app, tweak the settings to your liking, then head over to Google Maps.

-You should now see a little bubble off to the side that shows your current speed and (more importantly) the speed limit of the road you’re on.
-You can even set it up to alert you when you’re going a certain amount over the speed limit so that you don’t get a speeding ticket.
+You should now see a little bubble off to the side that shows your current speed and the speed limit of the road you’re on.
+You can even set it up to alert you when you’re going over the speed limit so that you don’t get a speeding ticket.

-2. Add a Pit Stop & Check Gas Prices
+2. Add a Pit Stop and Check Gas Prices

 3. Plan Trips Ahead of Time

 Ever wondered how public transportation will be at a certain time in the future when planning out a journey?
-Well, there’s a (feature inside of) an app for that.
+Google Maps can tell you.

-These estimates are usually pretty good since it’s public transportation.
+These estimates are usually pretty close since it’s public transportation.
 Unfortunately, for estimating car trips ahead of time, you’ll still need to use Google Maps on the web.

 4. Change Your View

-If that’s ever happened to you, you might’ve accidentally found one these features.
+If Google Maps has ever suddenly looked way different, you might’ve accidentally found a view option.
 The first feature is changing your map’s orientation by tapping on the compass.
 Tap it once to orient north, and tap it again to orient based on where you’re facing.

 The second feature is seeing virtual building sizes.
-Tap on the screen with two-fingers and drag down to view all the buildings in a certain area.
-When you want to return to a bird’s eye view, just two-finger swipe back up.
+Spread two fingers out to view all the buildings in a certain area.
+When you want to return to a bird’s eye view, just pinch with two fingers to zoom back out.

 5. Add Labels to Locations

-You probably already know that you can “Star” items to save them for later in My Places, but did you know that you can also add labels to places?
-The strange thing is, you can’t add labels to real places that are registered in Google Maps.
-Let me explain.
+You probably already know that you can Star items to save them for later in My Places, but did you know that you can also add labels to places?
+However, you can’t add labels to places that are registered in Google Maps.

 Say you visit a store and want to remember where it is.
 You can Star it, and its name will appear under Your Places.
-You can’t add a label to that place because it already has a name.
+But you can’t add a label to that place because it already has a name.

 On the other hand, let’s say you visit a friend’s house.
-Obviously, they don’t have their address registered as a business in Google Maps, so just a generic address pops up.
-Well, that’s when you can add a Label to a place, name it “Friend’s house”, and it will also appear under Your Places.
+Obviously, they don’t have their address registered as a business in Google Maps, so a standard address pops up for them.
+That’s when you can add a Label to a place, name it Paul’s House, and it will also appear under Your Places.

-We mentioned this briefly when going over everything you need to know about Google Maps, but it bears repeating.
-When you look up a location, a blue button appears in the bottom right that you can tap to view the different ways of navigating there.
+We mentioned this briefly when going over the basics of Google Maps on Android, but it bears repeating.
+When you look up a location, a blue button appears in the bottom-right that you can tap to view different ways of navigating there.

 7. Send Directions to Your Phone